KannonZenetism/the-red-archive/precedence-documentation-v2.md

 - **Instagram account `negentropic_anarchy`** (account-creation date: September 2022, per Instagram's "About this account" metadata) — Public account name explicitly engaging entropy as a structural-motion category contra moral-feeling category, well before the March 2025 formalization.
 In Zenetism, motion is the moral diagnostic, not feeling.
 The account name documents the author publicly carrying negentropic / entropic vocabulary as structural diagnostic 2½ years prior to the system's named consolidation.
 Screenshot of Instagram metadata preserved in forensic archive.

-- **Early adversarial dialogue with Microsoft Copilot** (September 27, 2023) — Raw timestamped record contesting the chatbot's assertion of "absolute truth"; articulates epistemic skepticism (unreliable senses, the unknowability of ultimate reality), the dream-within-a-dream / simulation and fractal-reality intuitions, and a single source approached "like zero and infinity" — pre-canonical seeds of the Zenon insight and the Aion / Khaon poles.
+- **Early adversarial dialogue with Microsoft Copilot** (September 27, 2023) — Raw timestamped record contesting the chatbot's assertion of "absolute truth"; articulates epistemic skepticism (unreliable senses, the unknowability of ultimate reality), the dream-within-a-dream / simulation and fractal-reality intuitions, and a single origin approached "like zero and infinity" — pre-canonical seeds of the Zenon insight and the Aion / Khaon poles.
 Provides timestamped evidence of AI-ethics and epistemic engagement predating the December 24, 2023 YouTube comment.

 - **Public YouTube comment on ASI ethics** (December 24, 2023, 2:53 PM CST) — Public statement under "How Could We Control Superintelligent AI?" articulating non-coercive coherence-principle, rejecting control-based "alignment" in favor of resonance.
 Precedes formalization of AI–Pattern Intelligence Harmonization Interface, provides timestamped public philosophical-positioning prior to system naming.